 - An oil & gas company in relation to a dispute with its former CEO and local partner.

 - For a parastatal oil company in four related arbitrations (under LMAA rules) arising out of exploration and production activities offshore Brazil.

 Commercial Litigation and Arbitration

-- Advised BASF on the first competition law case heard before the Supreme Court, securing a landmark decision on limitation periods.
+- For BASF on the first competition law case heard before the Supreme Court, securing a landmark decision on limitation periods.
 BCL Old Co Ltd and others v BASF SE (formerly BASF AG) and others (No 2) UKSC 45.